 A puppy is cute and everyone loves it.
 It isn’t used that much for a girlfriend.

 It means tiger and it’s used when someone is sexually attractive.
 Use this Spanish pet name wisely.

 It means Little Mermaid as the movie.
 Use this cute word as a reference to this character or because you like the name in a romantic tone.

 It means sorceress and it’s used to express the feeling of enchantment produced by your girlfriend.

-Spanish is perfect to express feelings, combinations make giving a nickname to your girlfriend or boyfriend relatively simple but you shouldn’t give a name just for the sake of it, you should feel it and feel!.
+Spanish is perfect to express feelings, and giving an adorable nickname to your girlfriend or boyfriend is relatively simple.
+But you shouldn’t give a name just for the sake of it, you should feel it!

 Let your partner know what Spanish nicknames you like.
 If your partner is a Spanish native, he/she will appreciate it and consider it a sweet and funny gesture.